WICG/background-fetch/README.md

 # Retrying

-The browser may retry particular requests in response to network failures, or particular not-ok responses.
+The browser may retry particular requests in response to network failures.
 Range requests may be used to resume particular requests.

 We need to think about which cases are "retryable", and which indicate terminal failure.
 Eg, a POST that results in a network failure may be "retryable", but a POST that results in a 403 may not.
 We also need to define how often a "retryable" request can be retried before failing, and any kind of delay before retrying.